Newcastle 'embarrassed' by violence after Sunderland loss

 "There was violence all the way through the game - I've never seen anything like it.
 The scale of the violence was just ridiculous.

 "It was way too violent to go in so we notified the police and let them deal with it.
-We ran the second semi-final on Sunday in exactly the same way and the Manchester City fans and Chelsea fans were fantastic."
+We ran the in exactly the same way and the Manchester City fans and Chelsea fans were fantastic."